J.A.'s Toyota 4Runner Sport Edition

 The power outlet relay (DC socket relay) is mounted in the driver side junction box located in the lower finish panel.
 In the 3rd Gen it's mounted in the engine room relay box and literally is a 5 minute mod, for the 4th Gen allow a little more time.

 Start out by disassembling the lower dash area as we need access to the driver side interior relay/junction box.
-To access this, first remove the two 10mm bolts holding the lower finish panel on.
-Pull the panel straight out as there are still 4 plastic clips holding it on.
+To access this area, first remove the two 10mm bolts holding the lower finish panel on.
+Pull the panel straight out to disengage 4 plastic clips still holding it on.
 The trim ring around the key hole will just pop out on it's own as you are doing this.
 Remove the wire harnesses attached to each of the switches located on the back side of this panel.
 Also on the back right side of this lower finish panel is the room temperature sensor harness (cooler thermistor), detach this from the panel as well.
+You may leave the fuel door release and the hood release handles attached to the panel.
 The panel can be lowered to the floor now.

 Remove two 10mm bolts holding the metal bracket around the bottom of the steering column.
-Disconnect the white wire harness just to the right of the steering column, it has no slack and prevents the junction box from being lowered.
+Disengage the 2 claws and remove the instrument panel lower left hand bracket.
+Set bracket aside.

-Make a jumper wire by taking a 3 inch piece of 14 gauge wire and crimping on a .250" spade solderless terminal to each end.
+Make a jumper wire by taking a 3 inch piece of 14 gauge wire and crimping on a .250" male solderless terminal to each end.

 Jumper wire which will replace